pixielabs/letsencrypt-rails-heroku/README.md

  * `ACME_CHALLENGE_FILENAME`: The path of the file LetsEncrypt will request.
  * `ACME_CHALLENGE_FILE_CONTENT`: The content of that challenge file.

+It will also create two permanent environment variables after the first run:

+ * `ACME_PRIVATE_KEY`: Private key used to create requests for certificates.
+ * `ACME_KEY_ID`: Key ID assigned to your private key by Let's Encrypt.

+If you remove these, a new account will be created and new environment variables will be set.

 ## Creating a Heroku token